Voronoi conjecture for five-dimensional parallelohedra: Parallelohedra with free direction

+We have constructed a bijection between two face lattices of tilings with copies of $\mathcal A(P+I)$ and $DV_{P+I}$ defined by finite subsets of centers of parallelohedra that induce non-empty intersections.
+Since these face lattices correspond to cell complexes of the same dimension and the bijection respects incidence of faces, it preserves the dimensions of faces as well.
+Thus, the faces $F^0$ and $F^I$ above intersect by an $m$-dimensional face of the Voronoi tiling of $\mathcal A(\Lambda_{P+I})$

-It is clear that this correspondence between faces of $\mathcal A(P+I)$ and faces of the copy of $DV_{P+I}$ centered at the origin is a bijection.
-Moreover, if we propagate this correspondence for all faces of the tiling $\mathcal T_{\mathcal A(P+I)}$ we get that $\mathcal A(P+I)$ is equivalent to the Voronoi cell of $\mathcal A(\Lambda_{P+I})$ in the sense of Definition \ref{def:equiv} as the induced bijection of the lattices is the identity isomrphism. \end{proof}
+If we propagate this bijection to all faces of the tiling $\mathcal T_{\mathcal A(P+I)}$ we get that $\mathcal A(P+I)$ is equivalent to the Voronoi cell of $\mathcal A(\Lambda_{P+I})$ in the sense of Definition \ref{def:equiv} as the induced bijection of the lattices is the identity isomorphism. \end{proof}

-Combining the previous theorem with Lemma \ref{lem:p+i}, results of Delone \cite{Del} on 4-dimensional parallelohedra and results of Dutour Sikiri\'c and the authors on five-dimensional combinatorially Voronoi parallelohedra \cite{DGM-arxiv} we get the main result of this section.
+Combining the previous theorem with Lemma \ref{lem:p+i}, results of Delone \cite{Del} on 4-dimensional parallelohedra, and results of the author with Dutour Sikiri\'c and Magazinov on five-dimensional combinatorially Voronoi parallelohedra \cite[Thm 1.3]{DGM-5dim}, we get the main result of this section. {